SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   WHERE ...
   INTO ...

-"Data source explicitly specified, all fields
-SELECT dbtab~*
-  FROM dbtab
-  WHERE ...
-  INTO ...

 "Alias names
 "Consider the following: You want to read data from a database table into a target data "object but, for example, a name in the target is different.
 Provided that there will